 Let’s assume that you’re going on a skydiving adventure, but everything goes wrong!
 How long do you have to live before you hit the ground and how fast will you be going.

-It should be noted that in a real-world application you would not be going so fast due to the resistance of airspeed.
-The formulas above assume a vacuum.
+It should be noted that in a real-world application you would not be going so fast due to air resistance (and you would approach a terminal velocity).
+The formulas above assume a vacuum and constant g.

 The following steps are required to calculate an object in free fall.